 The other parties' attorneys may have information not included in any of the available records.
-Further, they can provide information on their respective clients' perspectives.
+Further, they may be willing to provide valuable information on their respective clients' positions.
+Any plan concerning the child's future should always be evaluated and discussed with the child.